What is CHC?

 It’s important to note that not everyone needing 24-hour care has a primary healthcare need.

 It may be that your healthcare needs are incidental to your social care needs.
-If that’s the case, you will be assessed and means-tested by the Local Authority and you may well have to pay for some or all of your care.
+If that’s the case, you will be means-tested by the Local Authority and you may well have to pay for some or all of your care.

 However, don’t let anyone (either in the NHS or in the Local Authority/Social Services), tell you that you do not have a primary healthcare need until you have been properly assessed for Continuing Healthcare, using the appropriate national tools.